The BPCC Updated statutes

 c) The Statutory Audit Committee.

-One: The mandates of persons holding positions in the association’s governing bodies shall be of one-year duration, without prejudice to the provisions of point two.
+ONE: The mandates of persons holding positions in the association’s governing bodies shall be of three-year duration, without prejudice to the provisions of point two.

-Three: The Board of Directors may propose to the Annual General Meeting, in the convocation for the meeting, a list of candidates for the respective positions drawn from the members of the governing bodies whose mandate is to terminate that year.
-Other lists of candidates for these bodies may be presented from February 1 of the respective year up to two days prior to the dispatch to members of the Annual General Meeting’s convocation.
+THREE: The Board of Directors may propose to the Annual General Meeting, in the call notice for the meeting, a list of candidates for the respective positions drawn from the members of the governing bodies whose mandate is to terminate that year.
+Other lists of candidates for these bodies may be presented from February 1 of the respective year up to two days prior to the dispatch to members of the Annual General Meeting’s call notice.
 Nominations must be presented in writing and seconded by fifteen members with voting rights.
-These names will be circulated to members together with the convocation.
+These names will be circulated to members together with the call notice.

 The holder of a position in any of the B.P.C.C.’s governing bodies shall lose his capacity under the following circumstances:

-a) If he ceases to be a member for any reason;
+a) If he/she ceases to be a member for any reason;

-b) If he requests dismissal or is dismissed from his position by a competent authority;
+b) If he/she requests dismissal or is dismissed from his position by a competent authority;

-c) If he is covered by the norms specified within the internal regulations of the body where he holds his position, resulting in the loss of his mandate.
+c) If he/she is covered by the provisions specified within the internal regulations of the body where he/she holds his position, resulting in the loss of his/her

 The General Meeting meets in ordinary session once per year and in extraordinary session whenever it is convened by its Chairman, at the request of the Association’s Board of Directors or Statutory Audit Committee or at the request of at least ten per cent of the B.P.C.C.’s members.